 There are plenty of options to help children with developmental, behavioral and mental health challenges, including:

-- Determine the child’s level of social and emotional development when planning all treatment strategies.
+- Work with professionals who prioritize the child’s level of social and emotional development when planning all treatment strategies.
 Organizations such as the Profectum Foundation offer free online webcasts about social-emotional development for parents and professionals.
 I also describe an easy way to measure the child’s level in my book on social-emotional development.

-- Figure out whether a child has experienced developmental or environmental stress or trauma (including relational trauma).
+- Figure out whether a child is experiencing developmental or environmental stress.
 If so, make it a top priority to help the child experience the feeling of safety in relationships as the top priority across all therapies.
 As Dr. Stephen Porges says, “treatment is safety and safety is treatment”.